Ipseeta/solidityresources.com/index.md

 1. [Introducing Ethereum and Solidity](https://www.apress.com/in/book/9781484225349) by Dannen, Chris focuses on foundations of Cryptocurrency and Blockchain programming for beginners.
 2. ❤️ [Mastering Smart Contracts](https://leanpub.com/smart-contracts) by Sandeep Panda, will teach you how to write well tested and production ready Smart Contracts for Ethereum blockchain in just a week by following "Learning by building" approach.
-3. If you are interested in blockchain in more depth, [Mastering Bitcoin](https://www.goodreads.com/book/show/21820378-mastering-bitcoin) by Andreas M. Antonopoulos is a good choice.
-4. Ethereum: Blockchains, Digital Assets, Smart Contracts, Decentralized Autonomous Organizations by Henning Diedrich.
+3. Ethereum: Blockchains, Digital Assets, Smart Contracts, Decentralized Autonomous Organizations by Henning Diedrich.
 The book aims to help you get your head around blockchains in general and around Ethereum specifically.
-5. [Blockchain: Blockchain, Smart Contracts, Investing in Ethereum, FinTech](https://www.amazon.com/gp/product/1539692779/)- You will get tips on how you can make your Smart Contacts easy to understand and user-friendly.
+4. [Blockchain: Blockchain, Smart Contracts, Investing in Ethereum, FinTech](https://www.amazon.com/gp/product/1539692779/)- You will get tips on how you can make your Smart Contacts easy to understand and user-friendly.
-6. [The Business Blockchain: Promise, Practice, and Application of the Next Internet Technology](https://www.amazon.com/Business-Blockchain-Practice-Application-Technology-ebook/dp/B01EIGP8HG) by William Mougayar (Author), Vitalik Buterin (Foreword) - This is an invitation for technologists to better understand the business potential of the blockchain, and for business minded people to grasp the many facets of blockchain technology.
+5. [The Business Blockchain: Promise, Practice, and Application of the Next Internet Technology](https://www.amazon.com/Business-Blockchain-Practice-Application-Technology-ebook/dp/B01EIGP8HG) by William Mougayar (Author), Vitalik Buterin (Foreword) - This is an invitation for technologists to better understand the business potential of the blockchain, and for business minded people to grasp the many facets of blockchain technology.
 This book teaches you how to think about the blockchain.

 ## Online Courses/Tutorials
 Get Ether, write smart contracts, build DApps, and dive into Ethereum